Kay Byer

 Kathryn Stripling Byer (November 25, 1944 – June 5, 2017), also called Kay Byer, was an American poet and teacher.
 She was named by Governor Mike Easley as the fifth North Carolina Poet Laureate from 2005 to 2009.
 She was the first woman to hold the position.

 Biography

 Early life and education

 Kathryn Stripling was born in Camilla, Georgia in 1944.
 Her parents were C.M.
 Stripling, a farmer, and his wife, Bernice (née Campbell) Stripling.

 She went on to graduate with a bachelors in English from Macon, Georgia's Wesleyan College and then received her M.F.A. from the University of North Carolina at Greensboro, where she studied under Allen Tate, Fred Chappell, and Robert W. Watson.
 During this time at UNC-G, Byer decided to move to the mountains of North Carolina.

 Career

 After receiving her M.F.A., Byer became poet-in-residence at Western Carolina University, 1988–98, as well as UNC-G in 1995 and Lenoir-Rhyne College in 1999.
 She has published six full collections of poetry as well as some chapbooks.
-Her most recent collection is Descent published in 2012 by Louisiana State University Press.
+Descent was published in 2012 by Louisiana State University Press.
+In 2015 The Vishnu Bird was published by Jacar Press.